Financial Statement Analysis

 Negative working capital is when a company’s current liabilities exceed its current assets.
 In this case, the working capital ratio is less than 1.
 As mentioned earlier, it is generally perceived that negative working capital means that the company is unable to pay its current liabilities and hence it is a potential threat to the business.
-This is true but there are also sectors / businesses where negative working capital is beneficial.
+This is true but there are also sectors/businesses where negative working capital is beneficial.

 Negative Working Capital Examples

-XYZ Online is an online marketplace for buying and selling of clothes apparel.
+XYZ Online is an online marketplace for buying and selling of clothing apparel.
 For the ease of understanding, let us say that it has only one listed seller – AB Corp and only one payment gateway – PayO.

 Prepaid collections by PayO are remitted on T + 1 basis